Scientific Name

 Hardiness: Lithops fulviceps can withstand temperatures as low as 30 to 50 °F (-1.1 to 10 °C), USDA hardiness zones 10a to 11b.

-Watering: Lithops have a specific yearly cycle of growth, and it is important to water only during certain stages, but it is also important to keep the soil dry at other stages of their growth.
+Watering: Lithops have a specific yearly growth cycle, and it is important to water only during certain stages, but it is also important to keep the soil dry at other stages of their growth.
 Never water Lithops deeply when they are dormant.

 Fertilizing: These succulents do not need to be fertilized.
 Lithops will thrive without any feeding.
 If you decide to feed, use a fertilizer with high potassium and low nitrogen levels.